Protecting Those Who Serve

 A REVOLUTIONARY ADVANCEMENT IN EXPLOSIVE BLAST MONITORING AND SURVEILLANCE

 The Blast Gauge® System is a 3-sensor set worn on the head, shoulder, and chest.
 Unit medics and leadership are alerted wirelessly or via button push on gauge, when further evaluation is required.
 Detailed data can be downloaded and analyzed by medical personnel wirelessly or via a micro-USB connection.
-The user-friendly mobile application is compatible with both iOS and Android handhelds.
-The PC software is compatible with Windows 7, 8, and 10.
+The user-friendly mobile application is compatible with Android handhelds.
+The PC software is compatible with Windows 10.

 01. Blast Occurs

 The Blast Gauge® System records exposure data that may correlate to TBI.

 02. LED Feedback

 Upon request, the device emits a visual cue based on blast severity.